aamontoya89/project_634_dance/README.md

 ## technology

-macbook pro running a firefox browser and html page with the p5.js and three.js javascript libraries
+macbook pro running a firefox browser and html page with the p5.js and three.js javascript libraries.

+projectors:

+## thanks
+* thanks to nyu itp for support and materials
+* thanks to lisa jamhoury and shawn van every for kinectron

 ## to do

 possible additions:
-* biometric sensors on dancer
 * kinect
 * someone for documentation, video and sound